-Put the cake in the oven, reduce the temperature to 350 degrees F, and bake the cake for about 35-40 minutes.
-A toothpick inserted will come out dry and the cake will begin to pull away from the sides of the pan.
+Put the cake in the oven, reduce the temperature to 350 degrees F, and bake the cake for about 35-40 minutes or until a toothpick inserted into the center of the cake is dry and the cake pulls away from the sides of the pan.
 Turn the oven off.
-Open the oven door and let the cake cool for one hour.
-Turn out onto a wire rack and let rest for an hour before cutting.
+Open the oven door and let the cake cool for one hour in the oven.
+Turn out onto a wire rack and let rest for an hour before cutting

 - Can one find a good Bistecca Fiorentina in Singapore? (thefearlessdiner.wordpress.com)

 - Florence – A Tuscan Late Summer – Florence, Italy (travelpod.com)

 - There’s much more to Tuscan wines than Chianti (theglobeandmail.com)

 - CINTA SENESE, VINO, OLIVE OIL, and other goodies (firenzemoms4moms.wordpress.com)